Understand how your CPM compares. Dive into benchmark data by industry, region, and campaign type

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Arts across all countries compared to the global benchmark.

-This CPM analysis of Facebook Ads benchmarks for the Arts industry across all countries shows a cost profile that is lower than the global average but more volatile, marked by a Q2 softness, a brief July outperformance, a November low, and a decisive year-end rebound.
-Understanding Facebook Ads CPM benchmarks for the Arts industry across all countries helps advertisers evaluate country-specific ad costs and compare performance to global patterns.
+Overall, this CPM analysis shows the Arts industry across all countries running below Facebook Ads benchmarks, with a mid‑year spike, softer‑than‑typical Q4, and elevated volatility.
+Understanding Facebook Ads CPM benchmarks for the Arts industry across all countries helps advertisers evaluate country‑agnostic ad costs and compare performance to global patterns.

 Insights & analysis of Facebook advertising costs